neuronsimulator/nrn/docs/python/modelspec/programmatic/network/netcon.rst

     Description:
         :class:`List` (i.e. not a Python list) of all the NetCon objects with postsynaptic cell object the same as netcon.
         With no argument, a new List is created.
         If the List arg is present, the objects are appended.

+        Returns empty list if the target is an ARTIFICIAL_CELL.
+For that case use :meth:NetCon.synlist

     .. seealso::
         :meth:`CVode.netconlist`